injas427/react-native-fluidbottomnavigation/README.md

 11. `iconInactiveTintColor` => Now you can change inactive icon tint color by passing `iconInactiveTintColor` value

-12. `titleFontFamily` => Now you can change fontFamily of the title by passing font family to `titleFontFamilychange`
+12. `titleFontFamily` => Now you can change fontFamily of the title by passing font family to `titleFontFamily`

+13. `titleColor` => Now you can change color of the title by passing color to `titleColor`

 ### Extra paramters added
 | Property      | Type          | Default       | Description   | Required      |